Healthy Living

 • Internal (female) condoms (placed inside the vagina)

-• Spermicide (a gel that stops sperm from reaching the egg), which can be used alone or with an external condom, diaphragm, or cervical cap
+• Spermicide (a gel, cream, foam, or other substance that stops sperm from reaching the egg), which can be used on its own or with an external condom, diaphragm, or cervical cap

 External condoms are also very effective at preventing HIV and reducing the risk of other STIs when you use them correctly every time you have sex.
 Get tips on how to use a condom correctly.

 Internal condoms may help prevent HIV and other STIs.
-Diaphragms, cervical caps, and sponges don't protect against STIs.
+Diaphragms, cervical caps, sponges, spermicides, and vaginal pH modulators don't protect against STIs.

 Read more about barrier methods.